-For Customers of Netigate Deutschland GmbH and for the SWISS branch these separate Terms of Service apply (DACH, Deutsch).
+For Customers of Netigate Deutschland GmbH separate Terms of Service apply (DACH, Deutsch).

-Für Kunden der Netigate Deutschland GmbH sowie der Zweigniederlassung Schweiz gelten diese Allgemeinen Geschäftsbedingungen.
+Für Kunden der Netigate Deutschland GmbH gelten diese Allgemeinen Geschäftsbedingungen.

 Through the usage of Netigate both we and our customers contact a large amount of respondents.
 It is very important that our survey tool users show respect towards the respondents and their integrity.
 To maintain the highest level of quality in Netigate and security for our customers, we have strict rules and policies that our users must follow.
 Please contact Netigate to receive your copy of the Netigate General terms and conditions.

 111 51 Stockholm

 Security is a highly prioritized area for us and we continuously work to maintain the highest level of security.
 Our servers are hosted by one of the leading providers in Sweden.
 All data is currently backed up and stored in multiple locations.
 Netigate provide systems that discover any attempts to intrude and immediately notify us if that situation should occur.
 Access to the service is blocked while the investigation takes place.

 The general terms and conditions regulate the usage of Netigate.
 We care about our customers and the respondents that receive surveys through Netigate.
 Therefore we have a strict policy against spam.

 The information contained in this website (not the survey tool) is for general information purposes only.
 The information is provided by Netigate AB in Sweden and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.